Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

-Dirty chai refers to a type of coffee made with espresso and spices.
-This recipe takes that concept and combines it with chocolate-covered coffee beans.
+Dirty chai refers to a type of coffee that is made with espresso and spices.
+This recipe takes this concept and combines it with chocolate-covered coffee beans.

 • 1 cup whole roasted coffee beans (medium or dark roast)